Wik (film)

-Wik is a 2016 Peruvian thriller drama film directed by Rodrigo Moreno del Valle (in his directorial debut) and written by del Valle & llary Alencastre Pinilla.
+Wik, stylized as [wi:k], is a 2016 Peruvian thriller drama film directed by Rodrigo Moreno del Valle (in his directorial debut) and written by del Valle and llary Alencastre Pinilla.

 Synopsis

 Three young people live the summer of a city that seems to be static.
 In their eagerness to "do something with their time" they find themselves in a situation that makes them know more about themselves and the worlds they inhabit.